MichaelLangbein/tdl2/backend/data/wiki/math/algorithm_correctness_distributed.md

     -   In ACID this same thing is known as _Isolation_
 -   In ACID:
     -   if error part-way through transaction, then rollback
-    -   commonly implemented with Write-Ahead-Log
+    -   commonly implemented with Write-Ahead-Log (WAL)
+    -   most common algorithm: two-phase commit (2PC) (which relies on a WAL)

 ```mermaid
 sequenceDiagram